opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 ### 2.3 Simulate the pipeline

+You can test the pipeline using the simulate endpoint.
 Simulate the pipeline by running the following request:
 ```
 POST /_ingest/pipeline/asymmetric_embedding_ingest_pipeline/_simulate
 {